jbcom/hamachi-vpn/README.md

 ## 1.1.
 Purpose

-To create a means of launching a Hamachi VPN endpoint for hub / spoke configurations in a NAS or other environment that does not meet first-class support requirements for Hamachi on Linux but does have:
+To create a means of launching a Hamachi VPN client for hub / spoke configurations in a NAS or other environment that does not meet first-class support requirements for Hamachi on Linux but does have:

 * Support for tunnels
 * Support for Docker